Some results on contraction rates for Bayesian inverse problems: Examples

-The examples we shall be discussing in this section fit into the setup of Lemma \ref{lemma r infinite}.
-Notice that the requirement $\epsilon_n \sqrt{g_{k_n}} < C_1 \xi_n$ is one of the main constraints in application of the above lemma.
-Depending on the prior, this condition dictates the kind of leeway we can get with the basis, on which the prior is defined.
-Further, the conditions in the lemma that we need to verify may also demand certain further relations between various bases.
-We shall show the details for the mildly ill posed case (\ref{M}).
-The severely ill posed case (\ref{S}) can be dealt with in exactly the same way whenever the prior is sufficiently smooth.
-The recipe to obtain the contraction rates involves following steps: first, we shall provide a method to find appropriate $\{\epsilon_n\}$ which satisfy Assumption \ref{assum1}; then, we find appropriate $k_n$ and $\xi_n$ satisfying Assumption \ref{assum2''}; thereafter, we check if we have appropriate $g_n$ which satisfy Assumption \ref{assum3''}.
+The examples we shall be discussing in this section fit in the setup of Lemma \ref{lemma r infinite}.
+Notice that the requirement $\epsilon_n \sqrt{g_{k_n}} < C_1 \xi_n$ is one of the main constraints in proving this lemma.
+This condition dictates the kind of leeway we can get with the basis on which the prior is defined.
+Further, the conditions that we need to verify may also demand certain further relations between various bases.
+The first two examples involve inversion of a mildly ill-posed linear operator (\ref{M}) with Gaussian priors.
+The third example deals with inversion of a severely-ill posed problem with Gaussian priors.
+The fourth example involves the inversion of a semilinear operator with Gaussian priors.
+The final example is an inversion of a linear operator with compactly supported prior.

+Recall that the recipe to obtain the contraction rates involves following steps: first, we shall provide a method to find appropriate $\{\epsilon_n\}$ which satisfy Assumption \ref{assum1}; then, we find appropriate $k_n$ and $\xi_n$ satisfying Assumption \ref{assum2''}; thereafter, we check if we have appropriate $g_n$ which satisfy Assumption \ref{assum3''}; lastly, we check if the true solution $u_0$ satisfies the assumption \ref{eqn:u0-assum} stated in Lemma \ref{lemma r infinite}.